 With a significant portion of the UK population owning a dog, finding the easiest way to move house is complicated.
-We know how stressful relocating to a new place is and have covered moving house with a cat so what about man’s best friend?
+We know how stressful relocating to a new place is and have covered moving house with a cat and moving with reptiles so what about man’s best friend?

 Dogs can be more difficult than cats when moving house.
-Not only do you need to find a place that will let you keep a dog on the property, but transporting your pet can be a nightmare.
+Not only do you need to find a place that will let you keep a dog on the property, but moving house with your pet can be a nightmare.
 That’s why we’ve selected a few tips that can help you before, during and after moving house with your dog.

 Before you move